 Menus, as planned and including changes, shall be retained for one year and evaluated by a registered dietitian at least annually.

-NOTE: Authority cited: Sections 210 and 885, Welfare and Institutions Code; and Assembly Bill 1397, Chapter 12, Statutes of 1996.
-Reference: 1995-96 Budget Act, Chapter 303, Item Number 5430-001-001, Statutes of 1995; Assembly Bill 904, Chapter 304, Statutes of 1995; and Assembly Bill 1397, Chapter 12, Statutes of 1996.
+NOTE: Authority cited: Sections 210 and 885, Welfare and Institutions Code.
+Reference: Section 209, Welfare and Institutions Code.

 SYTF SUBCOMMITTEE RECOMMENDATIONS